 Quitting smoking has immediate health benefits and dramatically reduces the risk of smoking-related diseases, whatever the person’s age.
 Statistics include:

-- Quitting before middle age reduces the risk of lung cancer by 90 per cent.
+- Quitting before 30 years of age reduces your risk of lung cancer by 90 per cent.

-- After 15 years of being a non-smoker, the risk of stroke is reduced to that of a person who has never smoked.
+- After 15 years of being a non-smoker, your risk of stroke is reduced to that of a person who has never smoked.

 - Within two to five years of quitting, there is a large drop in your risk of heart attack and stroke.